Fly, Eagles Fly: How two Mummers gave Philadelphia an anthem

 They needed an Eagles song.
 Arlen Saylor, the team’s entertainment director, told them the team already had a song.

-“I was like, ‘really?’”
+“I was like, ‘Really?’”
 Saunders said.
 “I want to hear about this.”

-A week later, Saylor handed The Fly Guys a cassette tape of “The Eagles Victory Song.”
+A week later, Saylor handed the Fly Guys a cassette tape of “The Eagles Victory Song.”
 The song was written in 1957 by Charles Borelli and Roger Courtland, two Philadelphia advertising men.
-The lyrics — “Fight Eagles fight on your way to victory,” it began — were printed in the team’s programs at Connie Mack Stadium and was performed by the Sound of Brass, a marching band the Eagles introduced in the 1960s.
+The lyrics — “Fight, Eagles, fight on your way to victory,” it began — were printed in the team’s programs at Connie Mack Stadium and was performed by the Sound of Brass, a marching band the Eagles introduced in the 1960s.
 But the “Victory Song” failed to resonate and eventually faded away.

 » READ MORE: “The Eagles Victory Song.”
-Charles Borelli and Roger Courtland,
+Charles Borelli and Roger Courtland

-The Fly Guys listened to the four-minute instrumental on the cassette tape and decided to give the song a second wind.
+The Fly Guys listened to the 4-minute instrumental on the cassette tape and decided to give the song a second wind.
 They upped the song’s tempo and wrote the now iconic phrase “Fly, Eagles Fly,” which was not in the original song.
 They changed about 20% of the words, swapped out “on your way to victory” for “on the road to victory,” and transformed the old tune into a sing-along.

 “When I put those words in ‘Fly, Eagles Fly,’ it fit like a glove,” Saunders said.
 “It was perfect.
 I wanted the masses to sing it.”